oxylabs/Rotating-Proxies-With-Python/README.md

 Let's start with a single proxy.

 ## Using Single Proxy

-Free proxies can be found by doing a simple internet search.
-There are many websites that will list a lot of proxies, along with the port number.
-Usually, a user name and password are not required for these proxies.

 **Important Note**: Free proxies are usually slower and unreliable.
 It is highly recommended to use reliable proxies.